MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

 specified area.

-This chapter is a little more straightforward than what you did in Chapter 3---there's no scripting, and all the networking is done for you, which means that the physics will look the same to all avatars in the session.
+This chapter is a little more straightforward than what you did in Chapter 3---there's no scripting, and the networking is set up so that the physics will look the same to all avatars in the session.

 There are a couple of things we need to do before getting started with the first station.